varigence/docs/bimlflex/user-guide/export-to-file.md

 ### Code Page

-The code page to use for the generateed file.
+The code page to use for the generated file.
 This is a standard SSIS attribute.
 Reference the following Microsoft documentation for more information:

 [MSDN - Code Page Identifiers](https://msdn.microsoft.com/en-us/library/windows/desktop/dd317756.aspx)